 - At the Hampton Roads Naval Museum, you’ll discover more than 230 years of U.S. Naval history from the region.
 This museum is one of only 12 Navy museums in the United States in operation, and admission is free.

-- Climb in to a real cockpit and experience a pilot’s view, or suit up in an authentic astronaut’s spacesuit at the Virginia Air & Space Center.
+- Climb into a real cockpit and experience a pilot’s view, or suit up in an authentic astronaut’s spacesuit at the Virginia Air & Space Center.

 There are many ways to reach Norfolk off of I-64 East, but any of the exits between 272 and 284 will get you there.